5axes/CuraMasterSettings/README.md

 This Cura plug-in provides additional explanations with pictures and animations for every Cura settings.
 It's based on the excelent Plugin [SettingsGuide](https://github.com/Ghostkeeper/SettingsGuide#readme) developed by [Ghostkeeper](https://github.com/Ghostkeeper).
 But I have integrated somme additionnal articles relative to the [Cura Master Release](https://github.com/smartavionics/Cura/tree/mb-master).

+The information in this plugin are also compatible with normal versions of Cura up to [Release 5.7](https://github.com/Ultimaker/Cura/releases/tag/5.7.0).

 ![Example](example.png)

 ## Installation